edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-05-deploying-r-models-with-mlflow-and-docker/index.md

 </div>

-This works, but getting all of those dependencies into `crate` looks very hacky.
+`crate` has all of the dependencies now, but declaring those dependencies looks very hacky.
+I'm not sure if I'd call this a solution.

 ### But this does work!